artur-ciocanu/launch.en/help/launch-reference/client-side-information/content-security-policy-csp.md

 * **The source for your Platform Launch library must be trusted.** If this condition is not met, the Platform Launch library and other required JavaScript files are blocked by the browser and won't load on the page.
 * **Inline scripts must be allowed.** If this condition is not met, Custom Code rule actions are blocked on the page and won't execute properly.

-If you want to use Platform Launch _and_ have a CSP in place, you have to fix both of these problems without incorrectly marking other scripts as safe.
-Increasing security comes at the price of increasing the amount of work on your part.
+Increased security comes at the price of increasing the amount of work on your part.
 If you want to use [!DNL Platform Launch] and have a CSP in place, you have to address both of these issues without incorrectly marking other scripts as safe.
 The rest of this document provides guidance on how to achieve this.

 ## Add [!DNL Platform Launch] as a trusted source